monash-mmtl/itp-starter/README.md

 - If you want inspiration for prompt engineering, check this Github - https://github.com/elder-plinius/CL4R1T4S/tree/main
 - This is a great guide from Anthropic on how to build multi-agent systems - https://www.anthropic.com/engineering/built-multi-agent-research-system
 - This is another great guide on agentic workflows - https://www.anthropic.com/engineering/building-effective-agents#agents
+- If you want to play with different AI architectures, the library we use is Amazon's Strands - you can read more here - https://strandsagents.com/latest/.
+They have some pretty cool multi-agent architectures like a swarm and graph.
+We would recommend reading Anthropic's guide to agentic workflows and multi-agent workflows before proceeding with this.
+- Anthropic has created an amazing way to connect your AI systems with any tool you can imagine through the MCP protocol.
+You don't really need to know how these work (although if you're interested, this is a great link - https://www.anthropic.com/news/model-context-protocol).
+If you want to integrate awesome MCP tools to your AI - check out this list! https://github.com/punkpeye/awesome-mcp-servers